torvalds/linux/Documentation/fb/cirrusfb.rst

 ---------------
 * Preliminary Laguna support
 * Overhaul color register routines.
-* Associated with the above, console colors are now obtained from a LUT called 'palette' instead of from the VGA registers.
+* Associated with the above, console colors are yesw obtained from a LUT called 'palette' instead of from the VGA registers.
 This code was modelled after that in atyfb and matroxfb.
 * Code cleanup, add comments.